amadeus4dev-examples/APIRateLimits/Java/README.md

 * Maven

 ## Getting started
-To implement the rate limits management in a Java environment we are going to user two mechanisms, an `ExecutorService` from the `java.util.concurrent` library, instantiated with a `FixedThreadPool`, which will allow us to send requests through the Amadeus SDK asynchronously.
+To implement the rate limits management in a Java environment we are going to use two mechanisms, an `ExecutorService` from the `java.util.concurrent` library, instantiated with a `FixedThreadPool`, which will allow us to send requests through the Amadeus SDK asynchronously.
 The next tool is from the Google's Guava library, a `RateLimiter` that is going to help us schedule the execution of out calls accordingly to Amadeus' API limits.

 We are going to setup a `RateLimits` class to help manage the API calls.
 Two constructors were defined, the first doesn't take any parameters, and the second takes the a `AmadeusEnvironment` enum which designates the environment to use in the Amadeus API, `TEST` or `PRODUCTION`.
 The rate limiter is instantiated accordingly to the chosen environment.